phuoc-dang01/phuoc-dang01/README.md

 ## Hi there 👋

+I’m a PhD student at New Jersey Institute of Technology, happy with work under the supervise of Prof. Amy K. Hoover.
+I am "on the pipeline" to find an optimization algorithm that facilitate the co-evolving process of problem and solution population at the same time (or iterative).

+Have a good day!

 <!--
 **phuoc-dang01/phuoc-dang01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.